maplesyrup1022/visualization-of-olympic-performances/README.md

-# Visualization of Olympic Performances
+# Proposal for Visualization of Olympic Performances

-# Proposal

 ## Overview
 The Olympics have long been known as the symbol of competitive athletic spirit, while they have also witnessed historical events and changes.
 In the first Olympic female athletes were not even allowed to compete, but now more and more female athletes are competing for themselves, for their nation and for their people.
 From WWII to the modern day COVID pandemic, people continue to show their resilience and perseverance with participation in the Olympics.
 How did my nation perform in the Olympics?
 That might be a question that comes naturally when you’re watching them.
 For our project, we intend to propose a visualization system that helps the general audience to find out how each nation performs in the Olympics on a time scale.